AvolitesLtd/TitanManual/docs/running-the-show/linking-consoles-for-multi-user-or-backup.md

 ## Setting Up Consoles for Backup

-You can use a different model of Titan console to act as a backup for your main console, however the backup console cannot have fewer licensed lines than the main console.
+You can use a different model of Titan console to act as a backup for your main console, however the backup console cannot have a lower system limit (fewer output lines) than the main console.
 You can also in an emergency use the screen on a TNP to operate.

 Do plan ahead and think about what parts of your show will